 These Sonoma County development and design guidelines protect the visual integrity of Sonoma, Taylor, and Mayacamas Mountains.
-They were drafted and proposed to the Sonoma County Board of Supervisors, which adopted the guidelines in 2010.
+SMP drafted and proposed them to the Sonoma County Board of Supervisors, which adopted the guidelines in 2010.
 Permit Sonoma (formerly PRMD) is responsible for implementing the guidelines.

 Sec.
 26-90-120 (revised 11/2014) provides property owners with clear information on requirements for height and color of buildings, landscaping, exterior lighting and other elements of visibility that may affect the natural integrity of the mountains – Sonoma, Taylor, and the Mayacamas.

 Report the problem with SoCo Report It and select “Code Compliance.”
 Have parcel number and provide a detailed description of the alleged violation of the Design Guidelines.
 Note: the app is easier to use than the website.

 Detailed instructions: https://sonomacounty.ca.gov/PRMD/Eng-and-Constr/Code-Enforcement/Submit-Complaint/

 (a) Purpose.
 These standards are intended to reduce the visual impacts of residential related development within the Scenic Landscape Units of Taylor, Sonoma, and Mayacamas Mountain areas as visible from public roads.

 (b) Additional Permit Requirements or Exemptions.
 In addition to the requirements of Section 26-90-040 above (Permit requirements for all Local Area Guidelines and Standards), the following applies:

 (1) Deed Restriction.
 A deed restriction shall be recorded stating the conditions of the Design Review or Administrative Design Review approval.